Recursive Descriptions of Polar Codes: Recursive Descriptions of Polar Code Decoders Hardware Architectures

+Let us, now, consider the time complexity (in terms of the number of clock cycles for running an iteration) of this design.
+As before, let $T(n)$ be the time complexity of the decoder of length $N=2^n$ bits polar code.
+We assume that each operation of the BP PE requires one clock cycle.
+As a consequence, we have

-and $T(1)=4$, so $T(n)=5.5\cdot N-7=\Theta(N)$.
-The memory consumption, however is $\Theta(N\cdot \log N)$, because of the memory matrices for the $\mu_{v}^{(out)}$ type of messages.
+and $T(1)=4$, resulting in $T(n)=5.5\cdot N-7=\Theta(N)$.
+The memory consumption, however is $\Theta(N\cdot \log N)$, because of the memory matrices for the $\mu_{v}^{(in)}$ type of messages.
 The number of processing elements in this design is $N/2$.
-It should be noted, that the suggested processor can be further improved to support some operations to occur in parallel.
-For example, if the PE could run one operation of $f_{+}(\cdot)$ and one operation of $f_{=}(\cdot)$ in parallel, we could have the two last operations in step IV to be done in one clock cycle, therefore reducing the free addend in (\ref{eq:recBPUV}) to $6$.
-Further reduction would be achieved if one could perform $f_{+}(\cdot)$ and direct its output to $f_{=}(\cdot)$ in one clock cycle.
-This will result in joining the two operations in step III, into one operation.
-Allowing the computation of $f_{=}(\cdot)$ and directing its output to $f_{+}(\cdot)$ in the same clock cycle, will results in consolidation of the two operations of step I into one operation (actually, the latter change may also allow to consolidate the second and third computation in step IV, making the first change redundant).
-These changes will result in $4$, as the free addend in (\ref{eq:recBPUV}) and $T(2)=2$, so $T(n)=3\cdot N-4$.
-Naturally, these changes require the appropriate amendments in the routing units, that we described before.
+Note that our proposed PE can be further improved to support some PE operations occuring in parallel.
+For example, if the BP PE is designed such that the operation of $f_{(+)}(\cdot)$ and the operation of $f_{(=)}(\cdot)$ can be performed simultaneously in one clock cycle, we can execute the last two operations in step $3$ in one clock cycle.
+Consequently, this will reduce the free addend in (\ref{eq:recBPUV}) to $6$.
+Further reduction is possible if the processor can execute $f_{(+)}(\cdot)$ and direct its output to $f_{(=)}(\cdot)$ in one clock cycle.
+This improvement will result in joining the two operations in step $2$, into one operation.
+Enabling the computation of $f_{(=)}(\cdot)$ and directing its output to $f_{(+)}(\cdot)$ in the same clock cycle, results in consolidation of the two operations of step $0$ into one operation (actually, the latter change may also allow to consolidate the second and third computation in step $3$, leaving our first suggested change obsolete).
+These changes result in $4$, as the free addend in (\ref{eq:recBPUV}) and $T(2)=2$, so $T(n)=3\cdot N-4$.

+The remarks, raised on the SC line decoder recursive design at the end of Subsection \ref{sec:UVLineDecoder} also apply here.
+Specifically, this design also suffers from long paths hazards especially in the routing layers of P-Mode.
+Consequently, more efficient designs may be applied by unfolding the recursive blocks.
+Furthermore, the issue of idle clock cycles for the BP PE is also a problem of this design and the solution of Subsections \ref{sec:ParDecLine} and \ref{sec:LimitedParDecLine} may be adapted to this decoder too.